|

 neighbour's lounge window directly facing Rachel's lounge, but she has noticed that it has now moved to the outside wall.
 No doubt the glass was diluting some of its power.
 Her neighbour is of Chinese descent so that may go someway to explaining her belief in Feng Shui, but she also has a science degree which should cancel out her cultural predilection.
 While her neighbour tended to keep to herself, she always waved and greeted Rachel in a friendly manner, yet in recent times she ignores Rachel and only acknowledges her presence if forced to.
 Maybe it's Rachel's anti-religion bumper stickers that have alienated her neighbour, who knows, but the Feng Shui mirror would suggest that she believes Rachel's house is a source of bad energy.
 And what better protection than a Feng Shui mirror?
 Beam that negative energy back to its source.

 It's amazing that seemingly intelligent people are prepared to waste their money and clutter their homes with such worthless crap.
 The ancient Chinese art of Feng Shui claims it can influence a life-force know as chi, that the arrangement of things around us and the use of auspicious symbols can enhance good Feng Shui or positive energy and minimise the bad aspects, like Rachel.
 While the common sense arrangement of items in your home or office and the logical, efficient design of buildings makes perfect sense, the idea that you are influencing some mystical energy flow is complete nonsense.
 A friend is a fan of Feng Shui and I once skimmed through one of her books.
 One suggestion was that it was bad Feng Shui to place large, heavy items on the rear parcel shelf of your car when you were driving.
 Well duuuh!
 It's pretty obvious to intelligent people that unsecured items in your car could turn into lethal missiles in the event of an emergency stop.
 It seems it's not obvious to believers in Feng Shui though.
 It must be spelt out to them, and not in a way that suggests it is dangerous, but merely that it creates an undesirable flow of chi.
 It's also amazing that an ancient Chinese belief had the forethought to include advice for 21st century car owners.
 These passages must really have confused peasants back in the Tang dynasty.
-Penn & Teller's TV show Bullshit did an episode on Feng Shui and demonstrated that it was indeed bullshit.
+The TV show Penn & Teller: Bullshit! did an episode on Feng Shui and demonstrated that it was indeed bullshit.
 They got three independent Feng Shui 'experts' to rearrange the furniture layout of a modern house and suggest colours that should be included or avoided.
 Personally I preferred the original arrangement and colours that the house owner had already picked.
 Anyway, all three 'experts' put the furniture in completely different arrangements and recommended different colours, eg one said to rid the house of red, another said to swamp the house with red.
 Yet all three Feng Shui 'experts' claimed to be using the very same ancient skills and knowledge to reach these decisions, yet they all contradicted each other.
 Why?
 If the basis of Feng Shui is factual then they should all have given the same advice.
 This is akin to going to three different qualified motor mechanics with a car that won't start, and the first says you have under-inflated tires, the second says your ashtrays are full and the third says this is a common problem with red cars.
 Anyone with a little mechanical knowledge would know they were being conned.
 Likewise anyone with a modicum of common sense should realise that Feng Shui practitioners are ripping them off as well.
 Don't waste your money on their advice or by purchasing a silly money frog or fountain for your lounge.
 The best description I've seen of this superstitious nonsense is this: 'Feng Shui is an ancient Chinese art that rearranges the contents of your wallet or purse'.

 Posted by the 'Silly Beliefs' Team, 25 Jun, 2008 ~